MILAN-BERLIN LIBRARY DISTRICT

 COVID-19 RESPONSE & REOPENING

-Due to the Erie County shift to Red Alert Level 3, Milan-Berlin Library District will be closing its doors to the public effective Friday, July 24, 10AM.
-We will continue to offer curbside-only pick-up services at this time.
-Doors are expected to reopen when the county returns to Level 2.
+Due to the Erie County reclassification to Orange Alert Level 2, Milan-Berlin Library District will be reopening its doors to the public effective Friday, September 4, 10AM.
+Additionally, we will continue to offer curbside pick-up services at this time.

 At this time, hours remain Monday-Thursday – 10AM-6PM and Friday-Saturday – 10AM-5PM.